bawkee/MdcAi/README.md

 - Contributing to the code base if you have dev experience
 - Spreading the word and promoting the app further

+## Version 1.0.1.0 Released

+- Fixed a bug where only the first two messages get saved with new conversations.
+- Fixed a bug where selecting message versions without doing anything else would not remember the current version.
+- Settings pane is now involved in the Back button (top left) logic.
+- Fixed a bug where app could hang when long conversations are selected first after starting the app.
+- Deleted categories will no longer magically reappear after restart.
+- Fixed a few odd markdown rendering errors that would otherwise require app restart.

 ## Screenshots

 ![CodingAssistant](https://github.com/bawkee/MdcAi/assets/38323343/86b40491-5075-49ba-853b-7654a7c61b1f)